luisaveiro/docker-vuejs-template/README.md

 </details>

-Once Docker compase as started your Docker Container, you can navigate to http://localhost:&lt;port&gt; in your web browser to access the Vue UI web server.
+Once Docker compase as started your Docker Container, you can navigate to http://localhost&colon; &lt;port&gt; in your web browser to access the Vue UI web server.

 #### <ins>Creating a new Vue.js project</ins>
 Please do not use the Vue UI to create a new project [See known issue #1](#known-issues).
 Instead you need to use the Vue CLI `create` command inside the Docker container.